junglerobba/angular-language-server.nix/README.md

 ## JDT Language Server

-It provides `bin/jdtls` and `result/libexec/jdt-language-server/plugins` from [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls) which can be consumed in editors like Emacs.
-It is based on the binary distribution because building the server from source is non trivial (Maven with Tycho).
+It provides `bin/jdtls` and `libexec/jdt-language-server/*` from [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls) which can be consumed in editors like Emacs or Vim.
+It is based on the binary distribution because building the server from source is non trivial (Maven with Tycho plugin).

+`bin/jdtls` is a wrapper script, which invokes `libexec/jdt-language-server/bin/jdtls`, prefixed with Pyhton added to the `PATH`.
+Java needs to be in the path to make it work.

 The current version is transparent via [jdt-language-server/default.nix](jdt-language-server/default.nix).